ThinkThoughtThunk/Learning-Algorithms.old/README.md

 ## (Old project from the dark ages)

 I made this repo to store some of my re-implementations of classic algorithms when I was first learning to code.
-Pretty simple.
+It was mostly an excuse to practice TypeScript, so it's pretty simple.

 ### Implementations